-- AS/400 Programming Reference Summary:ecit, SC21-8076 - AS/400 Programming: Control Language Reference:cit, SC41-0030 - AS:400 Communications APPC Guide:ecit, SC41-8189 - AS/400 Communications APPN Guide:ecit, SC41-8188
+- AS/400 Programming Reference Summary, SC21-8076 - AS/400 Programming: Control Language Reference, SC41-0030 - AS/400 Communications APPC Programmer's Guide, SC41-8189 - AS/400 Communications APPN Guide, SC41-8188 - AS/400 System Operator's Quick Reference, SX41-9573

-The terminology table maps the standard networking terms defined in "How do I Configure a Network?" on page 7 to the terms used by the AS/400.
+The terminology table maps the standard networking terms defined in 1.10, "How do I Configure a Network?" on page 7 to the terms used by the AS/400.

 Standard Term AS/400 Term

 Network Name Remote Network Identifier

-LU Name Default Local Location
+LU Name Local Location

 CP Name Local Control Point Name

-Partner LU Name Remote Control Point
+Partner LU Name Remote Location

 Local LAN Address Local Adapter Address

 Adjacent LAN Address LAN Remote Adapter Address

-AS/400 APPC Configuration Worksheet
+4.3 AS/400 APPC Configuration Worksheet

-Use the following table to determine all the values you will need while configuring this platform.
-The table is split into two parts: values determined by referring to the Booklet introduction or other platform chapters, and values local to this platform that you make up.
+Use the following worksheet to determine all the values you will need to configure this platform.
+The worksheet is split into two parts: values determined by referring to the Guide introduction or other platform chapters, and values that are local to this platform which you create.
 There are three columns.
-The left-most column has a variable name that starts and ends with a question mark (?), the middle column describes what the variable is used for and how to determine the value, and the right-most column is for you to fill in with a value.
+The left-most column has a variable name that starts and ends with a question mark (?), the middle column describes what the variable is used for and how to determine its value, and the right-most column is left blank so you can fill in a value.
 Whenever there is a reference in this chapter to a value in the left column, substitute the value you have written in the right column.
 For example, if you are following our excellent recommendations, you will write #INTER in the right column on the ?MODE? line.
-Then in Figure 21 on page 32 you will type #INTER on the AS/400 screen that looks like this:
+Then in Figure 27 on page 47 you will type #INTER on the AS/400 screen that looks like this:

-MOdename ==> #INTER
+Modename ==> #INTER